madcitymultimedia/wpseo-woocommerce/README.md

 * Adds support for the ASIN values and adds these to Product/Offer schema nodes
 * Adds the word complexity assessment for Spanish, German and French.
 * Improves the readability analysis for English by adding a word complexity assessment for Product pages.
-* Improves the Schema output for for `Offers` and `priceSpecification` to match Google's recent changes to their guidelines.
+* Improves the Schema output for `offers` and `priceSpecification` to match Google's recent changes to their guidelines.

 Bugfixes: